Magistrate: Executive magistrates

-(e) Assistant Commissioner; including Senior Assistant Commissioner and Assistant Commissioner (Land)

 New Zealand

 The position of stipendiary magistrate in New Zealand was renamed in 1980 to that of district court judge.
-The position was often known simply as magistrate, or the postnominal initials SM after a magistrate's name in newspapers' court reports.
+The position was often known simply as "magistrate" or with the postnominal initials "SM" in newspapers' court reports.

 In the late 1990s, a position of community magistrate was created for District Courts on a trial basis.
 A community magistrate sits in the hierarchy just below a district court judge.
 They only have criminal case jurisdiction.
 They are lay judicial officers, not needing to hold a law degree, although many do.